Disease Guide ·Intestinal Blockage ·2026

 Accident vs. Illness Classification

-Some policies classify foreign body ingestion as an accident with a shorter waiting period (often 2-5 days vs. 14 days for illness).
-This distinction matters if your cat swallows something shortly after enrollment.
-Check how your policy classifies foreign body removal.
+Some policies classify ingestion as accident with shorter waiting period (2-5 days vs. 14 days).
+This matters if your cat swallows something shortly after enrollment.

 🇺🇸 US Pet Insurance Guide